HDR-Development/hdr-website/src/loredump.md

   - General:
     - *Sword length increased by 12.5%*
   - Critical Hits:
-    - *Forward Aerial, Back Aerial, and Down Aerial are now all capable of critical hits*
+    - *Forward Air, Back Air, and Down Air are now all capable of critical hits*
       - *[PARAM NEEDED]: Damage/KB Multipliers for new crits*
-      - Back Aerial Critical Hit Chance: 3.125% (1/32)
+      - Back Air Critical Hit Chance: 3.125% (1/32)
-      - Forward Aerial and Down Aerial Critical Hit Chance: 1.5625% (1/64)
+      - Forward Air and Down Air Critical Hit Chance: 1.5625% (1/64)
-        - *Down Aerial will only Critical Hit on the early hit*
+        - *Down Air will only Critical Hit on the early hit*
     - Smash Attack Critical Hit Chance: 12.5% 🠚 8%
   - Jab:
     - Jab 1